 Believe it or not, there are quite a few good choices to use to replace oil and butter.
-From broth to various foods, here are my top choices.
-If you want to cook with less oil you might like this article, "Cooking without Oil."
+From broth to various foods, here are my top choices for a plant-based butter substitute.
+If you want to cook with less oil, you might like this article, "Cooking without Oil."

-- Vegetable broth: I use this to sauté my vegetables.
-You can add a couple tablespoons at a time, being careful to not use drown your veggies.
-You want the veggies simmering nicely in just enough broth to keep wet, but not filling up the entire pan you’re using.
-You can also use broth in baked-veggie recipes as a fat replacement – just make sure to keep checking as they’re cooking, in case you need to add more broth.
-In a pinch, water can be used it the same way.
+- Vegetable broth: I use this to sauté vegetables.
+You can add a couple of tablespoons at a time, being careful not to drown your veggies.
+You want the veggies simmering nicely in just enough broth to keep wet but not fill up the entire pan you’re using.
+You can also use broth in baked-veggie recipes as a fat replacement – make sure to keep checking as they’re cooking in case you need to add more broth.
+In a pinch, water can be used in the same way.

-- Bananas: Bananas are a great replacement in cookies, quick breads, or things like pancakes, but be aware that your recipe will have a banana flavor!
-Start with half of the amount of mashed bananas as there is oil in the recipe, and if your batter is too dry, and more in, little-by-little.
+- Bananas: Bananas are a great replacement for cookies, quick bread, or things like pancakes, but be aware that your recipe will have a banana flavor!
+Start with half of the number of mashed bananas, as there is oil in the recipe, and if your batter is too dry, add more in, little by little.
 It might take some experimenting to get it right with this one.

 - Applesauce: If you don’t want all your baked goods to taste like bananas, applesauce is a good replacement option.
-It will work well for things that are dense, like cakes and muffins.
-You can do a 1-to-1 swap of applesauce for butter.
+It will work well for dense things, like cakes and muffins.
+You can do a 1-to-1 swap of applesauce for a plant-based butter alternative.

-- Prune puree: To make prune puree, pit your pitted prunes in a food processor with a little bit of water until it’s smooth.
+- Prune puree: To make prune puree, put your pitted prunes in a food processor with a little bit of water until it’s smooth.
 Use 1 tbsp of water with every ounce of prunes that you use.
-Prunes work best in chocolate-flavored recipes like brownies, because in lighter-flavored things, you will taste the prunes.
+Prunes work best in chocolate-flavored recipes like brownies because, in lighter-flavored things, you will taste the prunes.
 Use an amount of puree equal to the amount of fat that is called for in the recipe.

-- Nut butters: When baking, you can use nut butters fat replacer.
+- Nut butter: When baking, you can use a nut butter fat replacer.
 This works especially well in cookie, muffin, and bread recipes.
-While you’re still adding calories to the recipe, you’re also adding more protein, minerals, and fiber than you would using oil.
+While you’re still adding calories to the recipe, you’re also adding more protein, minerals, and fiber than you would be if you were using oil.
 Swap it out of the recipe cup-for-cup.
 You’ll want to use a creamy variety of whatever nut butter you choose.
 Expect a dense end-product.

 There are a lot of simple ways you can replace eggs when baking, a lot of which you probably already have the ingredients necessary.
-The following are ways to replace 1 egg:
+The following are ways to replace one egg:

-- Mix 1 tablespoon ground flax seed with 2 ½ tablespoons of water and let sit 10 minutes before using.
+- Mix 1 tablespoon ground flaxseed with 2 ½ tablespoons of water and let it sit 10 minutes before using.

-- Mix 1 Tbsp chia seed with 1/3 cup water and let sit for 15 minutes before using
+- Mix 1 tablespoon chia seed with 3 tablespoons water and let sit for 15 minutes before using

 - Use ¼ cup applesauce